-What to Include in Your College Portfolio Website
+What Should You Add to Your College Portfolio Website?

 Now that you’ve set up your paid or free college portfolio website, it’s time to start adding the stuff that’s important.
-It can be intimidating to decide what to include, and honestly, there are a lot of conflicting ideas about this on the web.
-Here’s my personal opinion on what’s important to include on your college portfolio website.
+It can be intimidating to decide what to include.

 Hey, I’m Sam.
 I’m a full-time writer and blogger from Orlando, FL who recently graduated with a Bachelor of Arts in English.
 I write content that creates buisiness and builds lasting relationships.
 After starting my own lifestyle blog in 2015, I discovered my passion for content marketing and SEO.
 Now, I hone my skills by crafting unique, long-form blog posts that drive traffic.
 When I’m not typing at my computer, I’m spending time with my dog Barbie and re-reading Harry Potter.

 My example is direct, to the point, and shares a little bit of my personality.
 Don’t be afraid to share some things about yourself, but remember who will read it.
 Try to show not tell.
 That means instead of saying “I’m a good writer,” show it in your ability to craft a killer about me section!

 You want to make it as easy as possible for people to contact you.
 If someone has to spend more than two seconds looking at your college portfolio website trying to find a contact page or information, it’s not easy enough.

 Include clear links to a contact page in your menu and link it more often than you think you should.
 Also pay close attention to your email address to make sure it’s also professional.